Tips for Proactive Professionals

 I use Siri to keep myself honest with reminders.
 My hands are dipped into many different pots, and sometimes a girl just has to use her phone robot to help her out every so often!
 Think about it, our computers and phones are staples of our corporate world, so why not treat them like employees?
 Simple reminders on your phone will keep you accountable, but they also store nicely in an app that you can access when needed.

-As you put more work into your business and actualize your 2020 goals, consider applying these simple “house cleaning” tips to manage work more effectively.
-Stay authentic and mindful to yourself and your goals, so that you’re constantly putting your best foot forward and remember to B-R-E-A-T-H-E.
+As you put more work into your business, hopefully, that translates into more success.
+Unfortunately, that also usually means more complexity in your daily life with having to keep track of everything going on.
+I hope you can take these simple “house cleaning” tips as reminders on how to manage everything effectively.
+Stay authentic and mindful to yourself and your goals, so that you’re constantly putting your best foot forward with as few setbacks as possible.

 Download or View this Article as a PDF